-Node Command Description

-enable show jumboframe This command displays the current jumbo

-frame settings.

-configure jumboframe This command configures the maximum

-(10240 1522 1536 1552 9216) number of bytes of a jumbo frame for all
+Node Command Description enable show jumboframe This command displays the current jumbo frame settings. configure jumboframe This command configures the maximum (10240 1522 1536 1552 9010 9216) number of bytes of frame size for all ports.

-ports.
-The bigger the frame size, the better
+Example: The procedures to configure the Jumbo frame size.

-the performance.